pfheatwole/thesis/source/introduction.rst

   those flights, and build a graphical map to communicate the features of the wind field visually instead of relying on verbal descriptions.

-* In support of this idea, there already exist huge databases with millions of recorded flights spanning several decades.
-Pilots continue to record and share their flights for personal and competition purposes.
+* In support of this idea, there already exist large databases with millions of recorded flights spanning several decades.
+These databases continue to grow as pilots record and share their flights for personal and competition purposes.

-* The difficulty with this option is that common flight devices only record a tiny amount of the information available to a pilot: the average flight track can only be expected to include a time series of positions.
+* The difficulty with this option is that common flight devices only record a tiny amount of the information available to a pilot: the average flight record can only be expected to include a time series of positions.
 There is typically no information regarding the orientation, velocity, acceleration, pilot control inputs (brakes, accelerator, etc), or the weather conditions.
   Even the details of the aircraft are unknown.
 The question then becomes